 Individual Wastewater Treatment (IBA)

-In most places in the Netherlands, wastewater is transported via sewers to a central location where it is treated.
+In most places in the Netherlands, wastewater is transported through sewers to a central location where it is treated.
 In some places, installing sewers is difficult or very expensive.
-In these places, small wastewater treatment plants (IBA's) are installed.
-These treat the water and discharge it into surface water or into the ground.
-An IBA is an Individual Wastewater Treatment Plant, also known as a mini treatment plant.
+In those places, small wastewater-treatment plants (IBA's) are installed.
+These treat water and discharge it into surface water or into the soil.
+An IBA is an Individual Wastewater Treatment Plant, also known as a mini-treatment plant.
 Do you use an IBA?
 You can find more information here.

 A healthy living environment

-Clean water is important for a healthy living environment.
-As a water board, we work hard to ensure cleaner and healthier water, but we cannot do it alone.
+Clean water is important to a healthy living environment.
+As water authority, we work hard to provide cleaner and healthier water, but we cannot do it alone.
 We need your help!
-When you use an IBA on a daily basis, you have a significant impact on the operation of the mini-treatment plant without even realizing it.
-It is therefore important to know how to use the installation, who is responsible for what, what you can do in the event of a malfunction, and how maintenance is arranged.
+When you use an IBA on a daily basis, you have a significant impact on the operation of the mini-treatment system without even realising it.
+Therefore, it is important to know how to use the installation, who is responsible for what, what to do in the event of an incident, and how maintenance is organised.

 An IBA purifies your wastewater and discharges it into surface water.
 The installation is tailored to your volume and type of wastewater.